‘Happy hour’ - saving food waste with a discount image frame

 • Happy Hour for parents:

-Food that has been cooled throughout and is in its original packaging can also be made available for parents to pass on in the evening.
+Food that has been cooled properly and is in its original packaging can also be made available for parents to pass on in the evening.

-Please note: Anything that was open and without spit protection on the customer's premises may of course not be passed on, regardless of whether it is chargeable or free of charge!
+Please note: Anything that was open and without protection may not be passed on, regardless of whether it is chargeable or free of charge!

 Additional ideas: